 Over the last few decades, the use of telecommunication and technology has seen exponential growth, and this is reflected in the innovation of the virtual care industry.
 The increase in the use of the internet and advancing technology has allowed for novel, disruptive modalities of connecting doctors and patients with each other virtually.
 Through EMR advancements, doctors can transfer data related to the medical encounter in a secure, HIPAA compliant, and legally permissible way.
 Telehealth stands to be a solution to the problems of access to care and health discrepancies in the US, as the field continues to rapidly advance.
 What started twenty years ago as a criticized and unregulated, rogue way of providing healthcare, has now earned a respectable and massive presence in the industry.
 Here we will review with respect and appreciation the historical timeline and innovations that have allowed the virtual care, or telemedicine, industry to flourish and bloom into the beautiful and monstrous entity that it is today.

-I spent several years as an active duty Physician prior to entering the civilian sector.
-My primary focus in brick-and-mortar practice is hospital medicine, for which I have a deep love.
-Towards the end of my time in service, I emerged into the telemedicine space and have worked with/for dozens of companies across the industry.
+She spent several years as an active-duty Physician prior to entering the civilian sector.
+Her primary focus in brick-and-mortar practice is hospital medicine, for which She have a deep love.
+Towards the end of my time in service, She emerged into the telemedicine space and have worked with/for dozens of companies across the industry.
 It has been rewarding and challenging to share this with the next generation of doctors as we are taking care of patients today on the cutting edge of healthcare.
-20 years from now, virtual care will be commonplace in every household and I am honored to be apart of this growing profession and industry.
-My hope is to enable success of every company with which I come into contact.
+20 years from now, virtual care will be commonplace in every household and She is honored to be apart of this growing profession and industry.

 Title: Modern approaches to developing safety critical software in healthcare applications